AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

     * Use case returns to step 3.

 * 5a.
 Donation ID is invalid.
     * 5a1.
 BloodNet shows an error message.
-      Use case returns to step 5.
+    * Use case returns to step 5.

+* 6a.
+User declines deletion.
+    * 6a1.
+BloodNet shows cancellation message.
+    * Use case ends.

 ---